sebastien62400/sebastien62400/README.md

 - 👋 Hi, I’m @Sébastien
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development in Front-End

 <!---
 santel62/santel62 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.